Ohio Small Claims Court: An Overview

-In Ohio, the defendant may file a written answer, filed and served, at least seven days before the trial date, but only if a counterclaim is being filed.
+In Ohio, the defendant must file a written answer, filed and served, at least seven days before the trial date, but only if a counterclaim is being filed.
 Otherwise, an answer is not required.

 Are attorneys allowed in small claims court in Ohio?

 You are allowed to have an attorney represent you in small claims court in Ohio.

 Can a landlord bring an eviction lawsuit in small claims court in Ohio?

 Eviction cases are not allowed in small claims court in Ohio, but must be heard by a higher court.

 Do I have a right to a jury trial in small claims court in Ohio?